C2SM/icon-exclaim-perf-tools/README.md

   Output all database entries for the given MODEL.

 Options:
-  --fields TEXT            The attributes to output.
+  --fields TEXT            Comma seperated list of attributes to output.
   --where TEXT             Restrict the output to results that fulfill the
                            given condition (given as an expression).
 E.g., `name.startswith('fused_')`